jbrainz/eventio/README.md

 depending on the current logged in user, users can either decide to join an event they are not currently a part of, or leave an event if they are already part of the event.

 ## Project Structure
-The project is splitted into component, pages, utils, and the context.
+The project is splitted into component, pages, utils, and context.

 ### Components
 This is where all reuseable logics lives.